Fruška Gora: Archaeology

-Edreš Hill was used as a quarry by the prehistoric people for their tools.
+Edreš Hill was used as a quarry by prehistoric people for their tools.
 There are numerous Roman remains, like the fortress Acumincum near Slankamen and Bassianae, a Roman town near Donji Petrovci.
 The town was fortified with the ramparts and square towers.
 Within the walls, the objects with the heating and sewage systems were discovered, so as the walls painted with frescoes and floor mosaics.
 In 1952, in the locality of Bikić Do, a Roman vault was discovered with 11,500 coins, including ones from the reign of Constantine the Great.

 Attractions from the later period include the Tower of Vrdnik, the only remaining part of the medieval fortress, the Rivica Watermill and Stražilovo, where the remains of the poet Branko Radičević were reinterred from Vienna in 1883.

 Population and settlements

 In 1991, the population of the Fruška Gora region numbered at 114,263 people.
 Settlements in the area include 23 villages, as well as several towns, which are located around the mountain.
 These towns are: Šid, Beočin, Petrovaradin, Sremska Kamenica, Sremski Karlovci and Irig.